ProjektCode/AssaultCube-Trainer/README.md

 ```

 ## Usage
 It's as simple as checking the checkbox's to activate the cheat.
+Just download the project and compile it

 ## To-Do
 - Make the Aimbot not so shitty.